Kay D. Toran, President/Chief Executive Officer and Board Member

 Paul Kirk, Chief Properties & Business Development Officer

 Paul Kirk currently serves as Chief Properties & Business Development Officer at VOA Oregon.
 He was appointed to the role in December 2019.
 Prior to joining VOA Oregon, Paul was the Director for the Jimmy & Rosalynn Carter Work Project and served as Director of Development at Habitat for Humanity where he was able to secure funding for affordable housing development and lead the Aging in Place program while directing multi-county region ReStores.
 Paul’s other nonprofit experience includes acting as COO for an international micro loan financing nonprofit with operations in Africa and India.
 He also has over ten years of experience as CEO of a foundation that secured over $3.5 million in annual funding for food, clothing, educational and transportation programs.
 Paul’s business experience includes over 15 years of venture capital, startup management and funding, and 13 years of executive account management with several Fortune 50 and Fortune 100 engineering firms and businesses.
 Paul received a BA in Organizational Leadership from Bethel University and he serves on the Central Eastside Together Board.

 Mike Wiebe, Human Resources Director

 Mike Wiebe joined VOA Oregon as the Human Resources Director in February 2020.
 Prior to VOA Oregon, Mike worked for Fred Meyer and their parent company Kroger throughout Oregon and Texas in leadership roles for nearly 15 years and a local not-for-profit in the sustainability field.
-Mike has a BS from Portland State University and is pursuing a MA from Concordia University, St. Paul, in Human Resources Management.
+Mike has a BS from Portland State University and a MA from Concordia University, St. Paul, in Human Resources Management.